davesteele/comitup-demo/README.md

 Run *install.sh*, and set the *web_service* parameter in */etc/comitup.conf* to *demoweb.service*.

 Please note that this package is somewhat invasive.
-It rewrites the configured **Comitup** _comitup\_web_ service on installation, and wipes known NetworkManager Wifi connections on startup.
+It rewrites the **Comitup** _comitup\_web_ configuration variable on installation, and wipes known NetworkManager Wifi connections on startup.